 Registered Staff Hours

-While we graded this facility incredibly poorly overall, it actually received a very impressive inspection report this year.
-As a result, it earned one of our highest grades in that area with an A-.
-Inspection scores account for several factors found on a facility's inspection reports.
-One of the most important criteria we rely on is the number and severity of deficiencies.
-You should avoid places with too many deficiencies flagged.
+While this nursing home's overall grade was not a highlight, it actually excelled in the area of inspections.
+In fact, we awarded it an A- for that category, which is one of our highest scores.
+Perhaps the most significant factor we consider in determining our inspection ratings is deficiencies.
+These deficiencies can be found on a facility's recent inspection reports.
+It is typically in your best interest to avoid places that had too many severe deficiencies.
 This particular nursing home had just a single deficiency on its inspection report and it was not one deemed to pose a threat to patient health or safety.
-Despite this deficiency, this nursing home still received a relatively positive inspection report.
+Despite this deficiency, this nursing home still received a relatively positive report.

 Long-term Care Quality